yahyatamim/Advanced-Timer/README.md

 - **Responsive Design**: Columns stack vertically on small screens, with cards as collapsible sections.

+## Technologies and Libraries Used

+This project leverages several libraries and technologies to provide its functionality:

+### Backend (ESP32 Firmware)

+The firmware running on the ESP32 relies on the following Arduino libraries, managed via PlatformIO:

+* **`bblanchon/ArduinoJson` (`v7.3.1` or compatible)**: Essential for parsing and serializing the JSON data used for configuration management between the ESP32 and the web portal.
+* **`adafruit/RTClib` (`v2.1.4` or compatible)**: Used for maintaining accurate timekeeping, which can be crucial for scheduled events or future time-based logic, potentially synchronizing with an external Real-Time Clock module or using the ESP32's internal RTC.
+* **`arduino-libraries/NTPClient` (`v3.2.1` or compatible)**: Enables fetching the current time from Network Time Protocol (NTP) servers over the internet, ensuring the device's clock is accurate.
+* **`khoih-prog/ESP32TimerInterrupt` (`v2.3.0` or compatible)**: Provides precise hardware timer interrupts on the ESP32, likely used as the core timing mechanism for the user-configurable "Timer" `IOVariable` functionality.
+* **`sstaub/TickTwo` (`v4.4.0` or compatible)**: A software-based timer library, suitable for scheduling non-critical internal tasks and functions within the main loop or background tasks without blocking execution.
+* **`me-no-dev/AsyncTCP` (`v3.3.2` or compatible)**: Provides the underlying asynchronous TCP networking capabilities required by the web server.
+* **`me-no-dev/ESPAsyncWebServer` (`v3.6.0` or compatible)**: Used to create the asynchronous web server that hosts the configuration portal, handling HTTP requests efficiently without blocking other operations.
+* **`LittleFS`**: The chosen filesystem for storing web assets and configuration files on the ESP32's flash memory.
+It's integrated via the PlatformIO framework configuration (`board_build.filesystem = littlefs`).

+### Frontend (Configuration Portal)

+The web-based user interface served by the ESP32 utilizes standard web technologies:

+* **HTML (`index.html`)**: Structures the content of the configuration portal.
+* **CSS (`style.css`, `bootstrap.min.css`)**: Styles the visual presentation of the portal. `bootstrap.min.css` (the minified version of Bootstrap) is used for its pre-built components and responsive layout capabilities, chosen for its smaller size and simplicity.
+* **JavaScript (`script.js`, `Sortable.min.js`)**: Handles user interactions, communication with the ESP32 backend (fetching/sending configuration), and dynamic updates to the interface. `Sortable.min.js` is specifically included to enable the drag-and-drop functionality for organizing conditions, actions, and rules.

+All frontend assets (`index.html`, `style.css`, `bootstrap.min.css`, `script.js`, `Sortable.min.js`, `favicon.ico`) reside within the `data` directory and are uploaded to the ESP32's LittleFS filesystem to be served directly by the ESPAsyncWebServer.

 ## Configuration Management: Unified JSON Approach

-This project utilizes a **Unified JSON Approach** for managing configuration data transfer between the web-based configuration portal (front-end) and the ESP32 microcontroller (backend).
+This project utilizes a **Unified JSON Approach** for managing *all* configuration data transfer between the web-based configuration portal (front-end) and the ESP32 microcontroller (backend).
+This single JSON file serves as the central repository for both the core automation logic structures and device-level settings, all residing at the top level of the JSON structure.

 ### Rationale

-While a RESTful approach with multiple endpoints for each data type (`IOVariable`, `condition`, `rule`, etc.) is possible, the Unified JSON approach was chosen for several key advantages in this embedded context:
+While a RESTful approach with multiple endpoints could be used, the Unified JSON approach was chosen for several key advantages in this embedded context:

-1.  **Atomic Updates & Consistency:** Configuration items often have interdependencies (rules rely on groups, which rely on conditions/actions).
+1.  **Atomic Updates & Consistency:** Configuration items, including both logic elements (rules, IOs) and device settings (WiFi), often have interdependencies or are best managed as a single unit.
 Sending the *entire* configuration in one transaction ensures that the device state remains consistent and avoids partial updates that could lead to undefined behavior.
 2.  **Simplified Development:**
     * **Front-end:** Requires only one API call to fetch the complete configuration and one call to save all changes.
 State management becomes simpler.
-    *   **Backend:** Requires only one primary API endpoint (e.g., `/api/config`) to handle both sending and receiving the configuration, reducing code complexity and request handling overhead on the ESP32.
+    * **Backend:** Requires only one primary API endpoint (e.g., `/config`) to handle both sending and receiving the configuration, reducing code complexity and request handling overhead on the ESP32.
-3.  **User Workflow Alignment:** Users typically load the configuration page, make multiple modifications across different sections (IOs, rules, etc.), and then save everything at once.
+3.  **User Workflow Alignment:** Users typically load the configuration page, make multiple modifications across different sections (IOs, rules, WiFi settings, etc.), and then save everything at once.
 This approach mirrors that workflow directly.
 4.  **Reduced Request Overhead:** Minimizes the number of simultaneous HTTP requests the ESP32 needs to handle, which is beneficial for resource-constrained devices.

 ### Mechanism

-*   **Endpoint:** A single primary endpoint, typically `/api/config`, is used.
+* **Endpoint:** A single primary endpoint, `/config`, is used.
-*   **`GET /api/config`:**
+* **`GET /config`:**
     * The front-end sends a GET request to this endpoint upon loading the configuration page.
-    *   The ESP32 backend gathers all *active* configuration data (items where `status == true` from `IOVariable`, `condition`, `action`, `conditionGroup`, `actionGroup`, `rule` arrays) and the `ruleSequence`.
+    * The ESP32 backend gathers all *active* configuration data.
+This includes device settings (like WiFi credentials) and the logic structures (items where `status == true` from `IOVariable`, `condition`, `action`, `conditionGroup`, `actionGroup`, `rule` arrays), and the `ruleSequence`.
-    *   It serializes this data into a single, structured JSON object.
+    * It serializes this data into a single, structured JSON object with all items at the top level.
     * This JSON object is sent back to the front-end.
     * *Conceptual JSON Structure:*
         ```json
         {
+          "deviceSettings": {
+            "wifiSSID": "your_network_name",
+            "wifiPassword": "your_password",
+            "deviceName": "AdvancedTimer1",
+            "ntpServer": "pool.ntp.org"
+             // ... other non-data-structure related settings
+          },
           "ioVariables": [ /* Array of active IOVariable objects */ ],
           "conditions": [ /* Array of active condition objects */ ],
           "actions": [ /* Array of active action objects */ ],